-Of the active cases, 85.6 percent are mild, 9.2 percent are asymptomatic, 1.6 percent are severe, and 3.6 percent are in critical condition.
+The DOH said about 85 percent of the active cases are mild, 6.4 percent are asymptomatic, 2.9 percent are severe, 0.48 percent are moderate, and 5.2 percent are in critical condition.

-“About 26 duplicates were removed from the total case count, and of these, 18 were recovered cases.
-Moreover, 25 cases previously tagged as recovered were reclassified as deaths after final validation,” the DOH said.
+“There were five duplicates removed from the total case count, and of these, three recovered cases and two cases were found to have tested negative and have been removed from the total case count.
+Moreover, 14 cases that were previously tagged as recovered were reclassified as deaths after final validation,” it added.